 Marie Theresa O’Connor earned both her PhD in English Literature and her JD from the University of Chicago.
 Her work in the past has focused on Shakespeare and early modern legal, philosophical, and political thought, and she has published in Early Modern Literary Studies and Medieval and Renaissance Drama in England.
-Currently, her research and teaching focus on issues around nonhumans, including AI, corporations, and nonhuman animals.
-She has two current research projects.
+Currently, her teaching and research focus on issues around nonhumans, including AI, corporations, and nonhuman animals.

 “In the Craftsman’s Garden: AI, Alan Turing, and Stanley Cavell,” Minds and Machines (2024).